 et al., Clinical Infectious Diseases, ciaa1009, doi:10.1093/cid/ciaa1009 (Peer Reviewed)

-There was a 25% reduction in hospitalization and 16% reduction in the median time to symptom resolution for HCQ, without statistical significance due to small samples.
+There was a 16% reduction in hospitalization and 34% reduction in the risk of no symptom resolution, without statistical significance due to small samples.

 Treatment delay is unknown at this time.
 They report a delay of up to 120 hours after symptoms plus an additional unspecified delay where medication was provided to patients at the first home visit.
 We have asked for details of the treatment delay and will update when hearing back.
 They do not break down results by treatment delay.